 Whether or not you’re able to get approved for a personal loan will depend on your credit history, income and existing debt, along with other factors that may vary by lender.
 Most unsecured personal loans will require a credit score of at least 600, and those that don’t have an origination fee usually require a score of at least 660.
 But there are also secured personal loans, which require collateral, that are available even to people with bad credit.

 Types of Personal Loans

-Approval is based on your creditworthiness – that is, a combination of your credit score, income, expenses, recent inquiries and more.
+Approval is based on your creditworthiness – that is, a combination of your credit score, income, expenses, existing debt, recent credit inquiries and more.
 Unsecured personal loans are available to people of all credit levels.
 However, you will need a high credit score to get the best terms possible.

-These loans require that you put down something of value as collateral (such as an auto title, property or stocks).
+These loans require you to put down something of value as collateral (such as an auto title, money in a bank account or stocks).
 The lender can keep the collateral if you default.
-Because there’s less risk for the lender, secured loans are open to people with subpar credit scores.
+Because there’s less risk for the lender, it’s easier to get a secured loan with a low credit score.